adeets-22/adeets-22.github.io/index.md

 ![aditi](/adit.jpg)

-hi! welcome to my corner of the internet. i'm aditi.
+Hi!
+Welcome to my corner of the internet.
+I'm Aditi.

-i enjoy building in the world of internet money – and have been since 2017.

-i'm currently working on a project in stealth. in my free time, i scout for [Bain Cap Crypto](https://twitter.com/BainCapCrypto).
+I've been building in crypto since 2017.
+I'm currently working on a project in stealth.
+In my free time, I scout for Bain Cap Crypto [Bain Cap Crypto](https://twitter.com/BainCapCrypto).

-in the past, i've held roles at [Celestia](https://celestia.org/), [ConsenSys](https://consensys.net/), [The Graph](https://thegraph.com/en/), and in fintech. on the weekends, you can find me lurking in my favorite reddit subs (r/tooafraidtoask, r/NYCinfluencersnark, r/randonauts) at my [go-to cafes](https://www.notion.so/cafe-workspots-80b6b55555524fe88185d20806e30967).
-Other interests include political economics, the south asian diaspora, and biophilic art.
+In the past, I've held roles at [Celestia](https://celestia.org/), [ConsenSys](https://consensys.net/), and [The Graph](https://thegraph.com/en/).
+On the weekends, you can find me lurking in my favorite reddit subs (r/tooafraidtoask, r/NYCinfluencersnark, r/randonauts) at my [go-to cafes](https://www.notion.so/cafe-workspots-80b6b55555524fe88185d20806e30967).
+Other interests include political economics, the South Asian diaspora, and biophilic art.

-[DM](https://twitter.com/adeets_22) me if you wanna chat or check out my [Mirror](https://mirror.xyz/adeets.eth) for my writing.
+[DM](https://twitter.com/adeets_22) me if you want to chat or check out my [Mirror](https://mirror.xyz/adeets.eth) for my writing.

 ✍🏻 Writing I'm Proud Of:
 - [Optimism with Celestia for Data Availability](https://gov.optimism.io/t/draft-gf-phase-1-proposal-optimism-with-celestia-for-data-availability/2881)